The Miller’s Vale

 This unique home is the exquisite result of two year project that saw a crumbling mid-nineteenth century miller’s house, restored to a cosy, contemporary, and generous three storey home.

-Hidden away in two acres of mature woodland gardens with direct access to a private beach, and still just half an hour from Cork City, Mill House offers one of the chicest vacation choices for large families.
+Hidden away in two acres of mature woodland gardens with direct access to a semi private beach, and still just half an hour from Cork City, Mill House offers one of the chicest vacation choices for large families.

 An extensive home on three levels